fatso83/learning-resources/README.md

 > The fidelity of a test refers to how closely the behavior of the test resembles the behavior of the production code.
 A test with higher fidelity gives you higher confidence that your code will work properly.

-Use real code if possible - but weigh against potential downsides, fall back to fakes otherwise, and if there really is no other way: resort to mocking.
+Use real code if possible - but weigh against potential downsides, fall back to Fakes, and if there really is no other way: resort to mocking.

 [test-fidelity-link]: https://testing.googleblog.com/2024/02/increase-test-fidelity-by-avoiding-mocks.html
-[test-fidelity-pdf]: ./.assets/Google Testing Blog_ Increase Test Fidelity By Avoiding Mocks.pdf
+[test-fidelity-pdf]: ./.assets/Google%20Testing%20Blog_%20Increase%20Test%20Fidelity%20By%20Avoiding%20Mocks.pdf